rancherio/docker/docs/sources/reference/commandline/cli.md

       --ipc=""                   Default is to create a private IPC namespace (POSIX SysV IPC) for the container 'container:<name|id>': reuses another container shared memory, semaphores and message queues
                                    'host': use the host shared memory,semaphores and message queues inside the container.
 Note: the host mode gives the container full access to local shared memory and is therefore considered insecure.
-      --link=[]                  Add link to another container in the form of name:alias --lxc-conf=[]              (lxc exec-driver only) Add custom lxc options --lxc-conf="lxc.cgroup.cpuset.cpus = 0,1" -m, --memory=""            Memory limit (format: <number><optional unit>, where unit = b, k, m or g)
+      -l, --label=[]             Set meta data on a container, for example com.example.key=value -label-file=[]             Read in a line delimited file of labels --link=[]                  Add link to another container in the form of name:alias --lxc-conf=[]              (lxc exec-driver only) Add custom lxc options --lxc-conf="lxc.cgroup.cpuset.cpus = 0,1" -m, --memory=""            Memory limit (format: <number><optional unit>, where unit = b, k, m or g)